scorpido74/azure-docs.nl-nl/articles/governance/policy/assign-policy-template.md

 ---
 title: 'Quickstart: New policy assignment with templates'
-description: In this quickstart, you use a Resource Manager template to create a policy assignment to identify non-compliant resources. ms.date: 03/13/2019 ms.topic: quickstart ms.openlocfilehash: d85d02408b05ccaef608a2bb951a48e5a8526da6 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89 ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/20/2019
+description: In this quickstart, you use a Resource Manager template to create a policy assignment to identify non-compliant resources. ms.date: 11/25/2019 ms.topic: quickstart ms.openlocfilehash: 61bffcdeb5d562fe18df98fda091d5d6aa4b4051 ms.sourcegitcommit: 8cf199fbb3d7f36478a54700740eb2e9edb823e8 ms.translationtype: MT ms.contentlocale: nl-NL ms.lasthandoff: 11/25/2019
-ms.locfileid: "74216802"
+ms.locfileid: "74482342"
 ---
 # <a name="quickstart-create-a-policy-assignment-to-identify-non-compliant-resources-by-using-a-resource-manager-template"></a>Quickstart: Create a policy assignment to identify non-compliant resources by using a Resource Manager template

 De eerste stap in het begrijpen van naleving in Azure is het identificeren van de status van uw resources.
 In deze quickstart gaat u een beleidstoewijzing maken voor het identificeren van virtuele machines die geen beheerde schijven gebruiken.

 Als u dit proces helemaal hebt doorlopen, kunt u virtuele machines identificeren die geen beheerde schijven gebruiken.
-Ze zijn *niet-compatibel* met de beleidstoewijzing.
+Ze zijn _niet-compatibel_ met de beleidstoewijzing.

+## <a name="prerequisites"></a>Vereisten

 Als u nog geen Azure-abonnement hebt, maakt u een [gratis account](https://azure.microsoft.com/free/) voordat u begint.

 ## <a name="create-a-policy-assignment"></a>Een beleidstoewijzing maken

-In this quickstart, you create a policy assignment and assign a built-in policy definition called *Audit VMs that do not use managed disks*.
+In this quickstart, you create a policy assignment and assign a built-in policy definition called _Audit VMs that do not use managed disks_.
 For a partial list of available built-in policies, see [Azure Policy samples](./samples/index.md).

 There are several methods for creating policy assignments.
 In this quickstart, you use a [quickstart template](https://azure.microsoft.com/resources/templates/101-azurepolicy-assign-builtinpolicy-resourcegroup/).
 Here is a copy of the template: